If you or someone close to you have experienced the loss of a loved one, at some point you’ll probably wonder, How long does grief last?

 Ask anyone who has lost a child, and they will tell you that the heartache never goes away.
 This loss may be the worse loss a human can go through.
 Losing a child is considered the single worst stressor a person can experience.
 The grieving process parents struggle with is longer than any other grief.

 Mental health professionals say this type of loss can cause “broken heart syndrome.”
 Your brain releases stress hormones that will temporarily shock your heart.
 You may have classic symptoms of a heart attack.
 If you feel these warning signs, get to an ER immediately.

 The first year after the death of a child, a parent is at greater risk for suicide.
 If you have felt the urge to harm yourself, please call this phone number 24 hours a day: National Suicide Prevention Lifeline 800-273-8255.
 Help is just a phone call away.

 People will suffer bereavement after a miscarriage.
 As a woman, we feel an immediate bonding with the life we are carrying.
 Pregnancy hormones make us run a gambit of emotions at the best of times.
 Depending on the pregnancy’s duration, some women have pregnancy hormones in their system for up to two months after a miscarriage.

 It is essential to take care of your physical and emotional health at this time.
 Your body will eventually heal from the trauma; it may take your heart much longer.
 Some doctors will tell you the best solution is to become pregnant again.
 Follow the advice that is best for you.

 Death of a Parent

 This grief may last according to circumstances surrounding your relationship with your parent.
 Most people say their grief lasts from six months to a year to become adapted to the change.
-Perhaps a few years to get back to the way things were before the death.
+As time passes, the roller coaster slowly smooths out.